 CFK leads COVID-19 sample collection and contact tracing efforts in partnership with the CDC and Kenya Medical Research Institute.

 CFK purchases and begins operating an ambulance in Kibera.

 CFK celebrates its 20th anniversary.

 CFK leads COVID-19 vaccine distribution at Tabitha Medical Clinic.

-CFK signs an MOU with Kenyatta University, making them our first official Kenyan university partner.2021
+CFK signs a memorandum of understanding with Kenyatta University, making them our first official Kenyan university partner.2021

 CFK changes its name from “Carolina for Kibera” to “CFK Africa” as a signal of its ambitious plans for growth to informal settlements outside of Kibera.